Abdelsalam-Megahed/bike_warehouse/README.md

 For the front-end:
-Go to js directory from terminal and run:
+go to js directory from terminal and run:
 > $ yarn install / npm install .
 >
 >Then